By Tobias Foster

 2. A Handle on the Elements of a Digital Transformation

 Digital transformation entails adopting new technology, and this means that an organization requires a shift from archaic and paper-based practices.
 Digital transformation relies on finding the right and relevant resources to save time and adequately use AI to improve operation.
+There are so many ways to integrate digital transformation into your organisational culture and operations.
+You can outsource your activities to Digital Agencies that specialise in AI.

 Furthermore, the transition needs to have a bulletproof strategy against teething issues and adaptability.
 The client should also not be affected by the change.
 The implementation is highly complex, which is why it is so intimidating for many companies and the failure rate is so high.